 A server like Tomcat is called a servlet container.
-It is the web application that the servlet container carries and manages.
-The servlet container must ensure that the web application operates in accordance with Sun's Servlets/JSP Spec.
+These are web applications that a servlet container carries and manages.
+A servlet container must ensure that the web applications operate following Sun's Servlets/JSP Spec.

 Components of a web application

-The web application in Java consists of the following files.
+Java web application consists of the following files.

 - Java Classes, Java archive file(jar)

 The default location for web applications in Tomcat is CATALINA_HOME/webapps.
-If you want to add a new web application, create a subdirectory1 with the appropriate name in CATALINA_HOME/webapps and create the following folder in that subdirectory.
+If you want to add a new web application, create a subdirectory with the appropriate name in CATALINA_HOME/webapps.
+This subdirectory is the root directory of the web application.
+For Tomcat, this directory is called DocumentBase.
+You have to create the following subdirectories in DocumentBase.